Jordhan-Carvalho/gatsby-portfolio/src/posts/about me/aboutMe.md

 ---
 title: "Extended About Me"
-subtitle: "In some tutorials, books, or videos, you might have seen the term magic number.
-What is that?"
+subtitle: "Its a short read, not going to dive into details, just give out some key points that led me to pursue programming as a career"
 date: "30 de Abril de 2019"
-tags: ["Personal", "Teste"]
+tags: ["Personal", "English"]
 ---

-Its a short read, not going to dive into details, just give out some key points that led me to pursue programming as a career

 ### Nontraditional programming background